marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Having worked with WebWorkers before, I honestly thought that WebAssembly would run inside its own CPU thread, and that any function calls would require be `async`.
 Nope, the WASM-functions you call will have their return value available immediately! *This is, like, powerful stuff*!

+## 5.2.
+Bundling the compiled WASM inside the JS file

 Since I now had some extra performing hands on deck for Micrio that was very easy to integrate, I decided to include this minimal WebAssembly binary in the then-stable release of Micrio (2.9).
 Though I didn't want an extra HTTP request for the WASM binary every time someone loaded the Micrio JS; so I included a `base64` encoded version of the WASM-file *inside* the Micrio JS, and for browsers that support it, auto-loaded that.
 As a fallback, I still had the original JS-only functions in place.

 ![WASM as base64 embedded in JS](img/b64.png "Somehow this feels like cheating")